Welcome to the coronavirus state of Israel and its standstill economy | Opinion

 Welcome to the Coronavirus State of Israel and Its Standstill Economy

-Italy is giving us a taste of what may happen if and when the virus reaches Israel, but in our case the lockdowns may be much more devastating
+Italy is giving us a taste of what may happen if and when the coronavirus reaches Israel, but in our case the lockdowns may be much more devastating

 Israelis should be watching carefully how Italy is responding to the outbreak of the coronavirus, because it offers a glimpse into what we can almost certainly expect at home.
 It’s not very encouraging.